KYMCO COMPAGNO / NEW SENTO (50i, 110i)

 With the discontinuation of Yamaha’s Vino in recent years, the Compagno is well positioned to take on Honda’s new Metropolitan and Vespa in the retro scooter market.
 Vespa sells their 50cc models for ~$750 more, while the new Honda retails for a few hundred less.
 Value oriented buyers will find the well featured Kymco to be an alluring choice, while enthusiasts may find the Vespa’s proper glovebox, microchip key and all metal body to justify the higher price.
 Compared to the Honda, the Compagno 50i boasts a front disc brake, a 3-valve mill and reportedly a little more pep.
 It also has a more fully featured dash with a clock and trip odometer.

 The 110i model occupies a niche in the scooter market with very little competition.
 It offers more power than a 50cc scooter while significantly undercutting the price of all the 125 and 150cc scooters out there.
-It’s aggressively priced in Canada at just $150 more than the 50cc model, so it’s a good choice for riders with a motorcycle licence that don’t mind paying a bit more insurance to get additional pep.
+It’s a devilishly fun model that packs nearly 10hp into a tiny package.
+The 110cc version is aggressively priced in Canada at just $150 more than the 50cc model, so it’s a good choice for riders with a motorcycle license that don’t mind paying a bit more insurance to surprise a lot of cars off the line.
 American’s might want to think about their needs a bit more closely before handing over the four extra bills for 110i variant.
-Perhaps the closest competition to the 110i are the discontinued Honda’s
+Perhaps the closest competition to the 110i are the discontinued Honda’s Elite 110 and Yamaha’s Vino 125, that latter of which can be found used with similar style and power.

-adding an owner review of your Compagno.
+Please consider adding an owner review of your Compagno.
 It greatly benefits other readers and improves this site.

 Pros:

-- LED lights and passenger pegs are nice touches
+• LED lights and passenger pegs are nice touches

-- Dual piston front disc brake
+• Dual piston front disc brake

 Cons:

-- More expensive than other Kymco’s, although the 110cc upgrade is a steal in Canada
+• More expensive than other Kymco’s, although the 110cc upgrade is a steal in Canada

-- Front storage isn’t enclosed and lock-able
+• Front storage isn’t enclosed and lock-able

 Links: